matthewmorrone/bos-philly/README.md

 `tools/` directory and run `npm install` to install them.
 If Puppeteer is not needed, you can set the `PUPPETEER_SKIP_DOWNLOAD=1` environment variable.

+### Linting JavaScript

+Run `npm install` in the project root to install ESLint.
+Then execute `npm run lint` to check all JavaScript files for style issues.

 ### Data Migration Scripts

 The `tools/` folder contains PHP scripts that help move data between